lnvglr/studioleonvogler/content/projects/safari-concert-poster.md

 title: Safari in Park HaLeumi Ramat Gan
 category: graphic
 categoryName: Graphic Design
-description: Poster design for a concert that was eventually canceled in the early days of the COVID pandemic, exploring Hebrew calligraphy.
+description: A poster design for a concert that was eventually canceled in the early days of the COVID pandemic, featuring an exploration of Hebrew calligraphy and contemporary graphic design.
+The project combines traditional calligraphic techniques with modern visual language, creating a dynamic composition that captures the energy of the planned event while showcasing the expressive potential of Hebrew typography in contemporary contexts.
 image: img/projects/safari-concert-poster/safari.jpg
 alt: Safari – Polo & Pan / Artbat concert poster
 date: 2020-03-01